pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2014.md

     \</job_start_time\>

-I haven´t understand yet why the job_duration isn't showed..
+I havenï¿½t understand yet why the job_duration isn't showed..
 #### 2014-12-18 04:16:35 - ptmcg
 Adding a results name does not automatically append to the ParseResults internal list, and asXML works by walking the list and looking for matching names to make the tags; dump just works off the internal dict, and so that is why you see your result.
 You will need to update both the internal dict and the internal list, try: